German International School of Silicon Valley

 The German International School of Silicon Valley (GISSV) is a private school educating children from preschool to grade 12 using bilingual full immersion.
 It has sites in Mountain View and San Francisco in California.
 Students graduate the school with both the German International Abitur and the California High School Diploma.
-The school is accredited with the Western Association of Schools (WASC), as well as the California Association of Independent Schools (CAIS) and by the German government (Central Agency for German Schools Abroad, ZfA) as an official German School Abroad (DAS = Deutsche Auslandsschule).
+The school is accredited with the Western Association of Schools (WASC), as well as the California Association of Independent Schools (CAIS) and by the German government (Central Agency for German Schools Abroad, ZfA) as an official German School Abroad (Deutsche Auslandsschule).

 History

 The German School of Silicon Valley (GSSV) was formed in November 1999 as a spin-out of the German American International School (today Alto International School), based in Menlo Park, California.
 Classes started in February 2000 with 34 students.
 In July 2000, the school moved to the site of the former Whisman Elementary School in Mountain View.
 Two years later, the GSSV obtained a 20-year lease with the city of Mountain View.

 In 2003, the GSSV officially changed its name to German International School of Silicon Valley (GISSV).